runys/CoffeeApp/README.md

 5. *Remote*: A new coffee tip in your coffee tips timeline.

 *Content extension*:
 * To match your app look and feel.
 * Display the map in the notification.

 *Service extension*:
 * Download media attachments.

+## License

+This is an educational app.
+The purpose of this app is students from the Naples Apple Developer Academy exercise their skills and get used to contribute with open source projects.

+They are free to use this app as they wish, experimenting and exploring the technologies available.

+You cannot publish this app on the App Store and claim it as your own.